-In Hutt Valley DHB during 1990-2007, hospital admissions for serious skin infections increased, with rates in both children and young people being higher than the New Zealand average during the 2000s.
-During 1996-2007, admissions were higher for Pacific > Māori > European > Asian children and young people.
-During 2003-2007 admissions were also higher in summer and autumn.
+In Auckland DHB during 1990-2007, hospital admissions for serious skin infections increased in both children and young people.
+While admissions for children were higher than the New Zealand average, admissions in young people were similar.
+During 1996-2007, while admissions increased for all ethnic groups, rates remained higher for Auckland DHB Pacific > Māori > European > Asian children and young people.
+During 2003-2007, admissions were also generally higher in summer and autumn.